Herberton Uniting Church: Heritage listing

-Herberton Uniting Church was listed on the Queensland Heritage Register on 27 August 1999 having satisfied the following criteria.
+The former Herberton Uniting Church was listed on the Queensland Heritage Register on 27 August 1999 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Herberton Uniting Church, constructed in 1891 as the Herberton Presbyterian Church demonstrates the development of the Presbyterian Church in Queensland.
+The former Herberton Uniting Church, constructed in 1891 as the Herberton Presbyterian Church demonstrated the development of the Presbyterian Church in Queensland.
 The development of the Presbyterian Church in the Tablelands area of north Queensland originated with the Herberton parish.
-The church also demonstrates the growth of Herberton as a mining town during the 1880s and 1890s following the discovery of tin and other metals.
+The church also demonstrated the growth of Herberton as a mining town during the 1880s and 1890s following the discovery of tin and other metals.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The building is a good example of a simple timber ecclesiastical building peculiar to Queensland with its single skinned construction and external frame.
+The building, prior to the 2002 fire, was a good example of a simple timber ecclesiastical building peculiar to Queensland with its single skinned construction and external frame.

 The place is important because of its aesthetic significance.

-The building is a good example of a simple timber ecclesiastical building peculiar to Queensland with its single skinned construction and external frame.
+The building, prior to the 2002 fire, was a good example of a simple timber ecclesiastical building peculiar to Queensland with its single skinned construction and external frame.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-The Herberton Uniting Church has social value as a place of public worship for about 108 years.
-The early Presbyterian community funded the acquisition of land and the erection of the original building and, since then, parishioners have donated various fittings and fixtures which create strong ties to the community.
-The social value of the place is further emphasised by the two Rolls of Honour within the building commemorating World War I.
+The former Herberton Uniting Church had social value as a place of public worship for about 108 years.
+The early Presbyterian community funded the acquisition of land and the erection of the original building and, since then, parishioners donated various fittings and fixtures which created strong ties to the community.
+The social value of the place was further emphasised by the two Rolls of Honour within the building commemorating World War I.